11th September, The October Gallery

 Fiona Larkin’s poems appear in journals such as Magma, The North, Perverse, Envoi and Under the Radar, and anthologies including Best New British & Irish Poets 2018 https://fionalarkinpoetry.wordpress.com

-Nic's poetry and art have appeared in anthologies and magazines such as the Poetry Now Encounters series, Bedford Square 10, The Forward Book of Poetry 2019, Interpreter's House, Magma, Structo, Eborakon and The Next Review, where she was a featured poet in the Summer 2016 Poetry Showcase.
-She also writes reviews and won the University of London Prize for Writing in 2016.
-Artwork from the project Some parts have been removed was published in the November 2017 edition of Magma (69, The Deaf Issue).
+Nic's poetry and art have appeared in anthologies and magazines such as the The Forward Book of Poetry 2019, Interpreter's House, Magma, Structo, Eborakon and The Next Review, where she was a featured poet in the Summer 2016 Poetry Showcase.

-A day that you happen to know was Highly Commended in this year's Forward Prizes for best first collection.
+A day that you happen to know was Highly Commended in the Forward Prizes 2018 for best first collection.

 Nic is also a member of the sound collective Fractured Strings.